Yespo-CDP/yespo-shopify/README.md

 #### Logging & Status Tracking

-- `totalCount` – total number of orders from Shopify
+- `totalCount` – total number of orders from Shopify.
-- `skippedCount` – orders already up-to-date
+- `skippedCount` – orders already up-to-date.
-- `syncedCount` – orders successfully sent to Yespo
+- `syncedCount` – orders successfully sent to Yespo.
-- `failedCount` – orders rejected by Yespo
+- `failedCount` – orders rejected by Yespo.

 Final synchronization status:
-- `COMPLETE` → sync finished successfully
+- `COMPLETE` → all orders processed successfully.
-- `ERROR` → failure occurred
+- `ERROR` → if a network failure or any unknown error occurs during the synchronization process.

 ---